Heartworm Prevention in Pets

 Cats are not a natural host for heartworms, but can become infected in a manner just like dogs.
-The mosquitoes that carry the parasitic larva can also infect cats, but because cats are not an ideal host, many larvae never mature into adult heartworms.
+The mosquitoes that carry the parasitic larva can also infect cats.
+However, because cats are not an ideal host, many larvae never mature into adult heartworms.
 Those who do mature, however, tend to find their way to the heart and lungs.
 Since cats rarely show the same symptoms as dogs when infected, Diagnosis is difficult because the indicators are not always obvious.
 Cats who are infected with heartworms can suffer from chronic Vomiting, coughing, or asthma-like symptoms.
 Unfortunately, one of the most common signs of heartworms in cats is sudden death.
 Even if heartworm infection is diagnosed, there are currently no known treatments which can kill the worms without risking the life of the cat.
 Without a safe removal method, treatment consists of symptomatic relief of the symptoms that occur.
 Heartworm prevention is available for cats.